Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

-Although there are arbitrary inter-electron momentum and energy transfers between the two interacting electrons in the $V_2$ driven electron-electron scattering process, the center-of-mass momentum and energy of the two interacting electrons are conserved.
-This makes the center-of-mass momentum and energy of the two-body Bethe-Salpeter wave function to be resolved in the $(\gamma, 2e)$ photoemission measurement.
-Thus, the coincidence detection probability of the $(\gamma, 2e)$ photoemission measurement can provide the center-of-mass physics of the two-body correlations of the target electrons, with the electron-photon and the electron-electron interaction matrix elements $g$ and $U$ being the renormalization matrix elements.
-Therefore, the $(\gamma, 2e)$ photoemission technique can be introduced to study the center-of-mass physics of the two-body correlations of the target electrons, \textit{e.g.}, the center-of-mass physics of the Cooper pairs in superconductor.
-It should be remarked that the proposed cARPES can provide both the inner-pair and the center-of-mass physics of the two-body correlations of the target electrons \citep{SuZhang2020}.
+Although the two interacting electrons have arbitrary momentum and/or energy transfer in the electron-electron scattering process, their center-of-mass momentum and energy are conserved.
+Thus, the center-of-mass momentum and energy of the two-body Bethe-Salpeter wave function can be resolved in the $(\gamma, 2e)$ photoemission measurement.
+Therefore, the coincidence detection probability of the $(\gamma, 2e)$ photoemission measurement can provide the center-of-mass physics of the two-body correlations of the target correlated electrons, with the electron-photon and the electron-electron interaction matrix elements $g$ and $U$ being the renormalization factors.
+The $(\gamma, 2e)$ photoemission technique can be introduced to study the center-of-mass physics of the two-body correlations of the target correlated electrons, \textit{e.g.}, the center-of-mass physics of the Cooper pairs in superconductor.
+It should be remarked that the proposed cARPES can provide both the inner-pair and the center-of-mass physics of the two-body correlations of the target correlated electrons \citep{SuZhang2020}.